ayo-codes/intro-to-apis-course/course-notes.md

 ### Video 1 - Exploring an API online

+# My Notes
+SDK - this is a software development kit and it gives an API that will feel native to your programming language OAuth Tokens - explains to the app what the use is authorised to do.
+SPotify's API is using a cache systme

 * [Spotify for Developers](https://developer.spotify.com/)
 * [Spotify - Search API {BETA}](https://developer.spotify.com/documentation/web-api/reference-beta/#category-search)
 * [Lizzo's Spotify Page](https://open.spotify.com/artist/56oDRnqbIiwx4mymNEv7dS)